metauni/metauni.github.io/posts/events/seminar-slt.md

 ## Schedule

 Each week there is a main session and a supplementary session.
+Dates are AEDT.

 * **13-1-22 Main** (*Dan Murfet*): Geometry and learning - an overview.
 * **13-1-22 Supp** (*Edmund Lau*): TBD.